-This bill would make a violation of any of these provisions a misdemeanor punishable by 6 months in the county jail or a fine not to exceed \$2,500, or by both imprisonment and a fine.
-By creating a new crime, this bill would result in a state-mandated local program.
+This bill would make a violation of any of these provisions the act a misdemeanor punishable by 6 months in the county jail or a fine not to exceed \$2,500, or by both imprisonment and a fine.
+By creating a new crime, this bill would result in the bill would impose a state-mandated local program.